 The Law of the Hook says that a captivated audience stays to the end.

 Today’s customer is street-savvy.
 We’ve all heard the empty promises companies make.
 We’ve all read the unbelievable company mission statements, engraved on a wall plaque in a corridor or reception area somewhere, that make all kinds of attractive claims yet attract only dust and spider’s webs.
-If you want to stand out from the crowd, you have to walk the talk.
+If you want to stand out in the crowd, you have to walk the talk.
 Be honest and transparent, or they’ll know for sure.
-As Ralph Waldo Emerson said, „Who you are speak so loudly, I can’t hear what you’re saying.”
+As Ralph Waldo Emerson said, „Who you are speaks so loudly, I can’t hear what you’re saying.”
 Don’t make the mistake of not being genuine.

 People do not buy features, they buy benefits – and emotional ones at that.
 So, when you get the opportunity to describe what you have to offer, the last thing to do is reel off some meaningless dialogue about your product, service or company.
 This is especially true if you are involved in a business that provides complex goods or services that are hard to understand.

 Finally, you have to motivate your prospects to take the action you want them to take.
 That means you have to know ahead of time what that action should be.
-You can’t just arrive at the Motivate phase and not know how to proceed and let the prospect direct the transaction.
+You can’t just arrive in the Motivate phase and not know how to proceed and let the prospect direct the transaction.
 With a clear vision of the desired action, you can overwhelm the prospect with benefits, bonuses, offers, and value that make doing business with you irresistible.